CTF-handbooks/map-tester-handbook/tester-handbook.md

 # Map Tester Handbook
 ## Table of Contents
-> Will do later; the headings will be changed
+> I will do later; the headings will be changed
 ## Outline
 1. Labels to be aware of
 2. PR scheme